raw-lab/MetaCerberus/README.md

 Running code by passing data file
 -----
-- Go to the desktop folder ->cerberus in new Terminal.
+- Go to the desktop folder
+- Open Cerberus in new terminal.
 - Activate prokka environment by running the following code.
 ```bash
 conda activate prokka_env